condmatphys/mesoscoPy/docs/index.rst

 =========================

-mesoscoPy is a tool to run electron transport experiments.
+mesoscoPy is a high level program to run electron transport experiments.
+It was designed with the Manchester setup in mind, but can easily be adapted to a variety of different cryostats and measurement equipments.

+This documentation describe the installation of the program, and steps to run experiments in transport physics.
+This kind of experiments are usually composed of DC voltage and current sources, lock-in amplifiers and a cryostat or dilution refrigerator equipped with a superconducting magnet. mesoscoPy allows the use of multiple equipments to perform this kind of measurements.

 Documentation
 ------------